Recently I walked out on the TEDx stage, opened my mouth, and for 13 minutes and 22 seconds, a bunch of words spilled out of my mouth.

 Please note, we’re not talking about multitasking or task switching here.
 Instead, cognitive switching is the ability to very consciously switch gears in a way that doesn’t disrupt your focus.
 It doesn’t incur a mental cost; in fact, it creates more energy than it burns.

 In order to be at the top of your memory game, you need to master cognitive switching.
 You need to be able to switch gears on a dime, all the while maintaining your focus on being the best possible learner.
+This simple aspect of how memory works is the key to concentrating while studying.

 Your long-term learning projects will teach you to master this type of focus, to juggle multiple threads of thoughts and ideas at a time.
 And over time, you’ll develop memory reserve (sometimes called cognitive reserve), which leads to long-term fortification of the brain against damage.